openenergymonitor/HeatpumpMonitor/HeatpumpMonitorPi/readme.md

-## RaspberryPi & MBUS based heat pump monitor
+## RaspberryPi, MBUS & Modbus based heat pump monitor

-This is a new heat pump monitor board designed specifically for interfacing with MID standard electricity and heat meters via MBUS.
+This is a new heat pump monitor board designed specifically for interfacing with MID standard electricity and heat meters via MBUS or/and Modbus.
 It has a RaspberryPi at it’s core running our emonSD image enabling local or/and remote logging and data visualisation.

 It is designed for monitoring heat pump electricity consumption, heat output and system temperatures for detailed performance analysis & troubleshooting.

 ### Features

-- MBUS Reader (Reads from connected electricity and heat meters)
+- MBUS Reader (Reads from heat meters and some electric meters, though the SDM120-MBUS is no longer recommended)
+- A Modbus Reader is recommended for reading from SDM120-Modbus electricity meters
 - DS18B20 Temperature sensor connections
 - 6 Digital input or outputs can be used for pulse counting
 - I2C connection (uses 2 of the 6 digital IO's)